phil-willis/phil-willis.github.io/_posts/aws.md

   $ aws --version
   aws-cli/2.4.5 Python/3.8.8 Darwin/18.7.0 botocore/2.4.5
   ```
-- You can access your AWS services via:
+- You can access your AWS services via ([more on profiles here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)):
   1. Named profiles
     - AWS uses `~./aws/credentials` file for accessing your AWS accounts where you can have multiple profiles but you should probably have a `default` profile
       ```shell